hagarwal011/Term_Deposit/README.md

 ## 💬 Feedback
 We welcome feedback and suggestions for improving this project!
 Feel free to contribute by:
-- Reporting issues or bugs 🐞
+- Reporting issues or bugs
-- Suggesting improvements 💡
+- Suggesting improvements
-- Enhancing documentation 📖
+- Enhancing documentation
-- Sharing your thoughts 💬
+- Sharing your thoughts

-For any feedback, please reach out via email at **agarwal.harsh.2451513@gmail.com** or GitHub Issues.
+For any feedback, please reach out via email:
+- Harsh Agarwal :	agarwal.harsh.2451513@gmail.com
+- Siva Maruthi  : sivamaruthi590@gmail.com
+- Shivangi Rai	 : raishivangi943@gmail.com

 ## 👥 Authors
 Developed by **Harsh Agarwal** and **Siva Maruthi** and **Shivangi Rai**.